-Milestone payments and royalty revenue from the 2011 sale of the Company's Chilean iron ore properties was \$3,289,040 and consisted of a milestone payment of US\$1 million in September 2013, the earning of the US\$2 million milestone payment due no later than May 20, 2015 and the Company's first royalty payment of US\$121,705 related to one shipment of iron ore in the Quarter.
-There were no milestone payments or royalty revenues in the second quarter of fiscal 2013.
+Other revenue from the 2011 sale of the Company's Chilean iron ore properties was \$3,823,908 and consisted of a milestone payment of US\$1 million in September 2013 received, recognition of an additional US\$2 million milestone payment due no later than May 20, 2015 and royalty payments of \$518,819, along with interest accretion and exchange gains.
+There were no milestone payments or royalty revenues in fiscal 2013.